About the Major

 Required Courses

-1. PSP 101 – Introduction to Service in Democratic Communities (3 credits)
+1. PSP 101 – Introduction to Civic & Community Engagement (3 credits)

-2. PSP 102 – Foundations of Community Partnership (3 credits)
+2. PSP 102 – Foundations of Equitable Community Partnerships (3 credits)

 For a full listing of course descriptions and degree requirements, please see the course catalog.